Mohammadkhan18/HacktoberFest-2023/README.md

 - **No DELETING files**
 - Your code doesn't have to be pretty
 - You have the freedom to use any programming language.
-- If there is no folder for the Programming Language YOU are using, please create a folder inside the **"HacktoberFest"** directory with the name of the language.
+- If there is no folder for the Programming Language YOU are using, please create a folder
 - Enjoy the coding process!

 Whether you're a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.